-Welcome to 17000 Islands, an interactive experiment in documentary image making, and for its creators, a process of challenges and milestones.
+Welcome to 17000 Islands, an interactive experiment in documentary image making.

 The 17000 Islands project (17K) revolves around audio-visual explorations of Indonesia’s Taman Mini Theme Park by filmmakers and project directors, Thomas Østbye and Edwin, producer Paramita Nath, with funding provided by the Norwegian Film Institute, and a large amount of technical and creative innovation by Helios Design Labs.